recyclarr/recyclarr/README.md

 When you extract the ZIP archive on Linux, it will *not* have the executable permission set.
 Here is a quick one-liner you can use in a terminal to download the latest release, extract it, and set it as executable.
+It will also replace any existing `trash` executable, so this is useful for upgrades, too.
 Run this from the directory where you want `trash` to be installed.

 ```bash
  wget -O trash.zip https://github.com/rcdailey/trash-updater/releases/latest/download/trash-linux-x64.zip \